bollwyvl/blockd3/README.markdown

 It's a modification of the Blockly [code demo][codedemo], which has cool stuff like Python generation.

+## Documentation

 ## Blocks Implemented
-- `d3.select`
-- `d3.selectAll`
-- `selection.selectAll`
-- `selection.data`
-- `selection.attr`
-- `selection.style`
+__need to automate updating this__

 ## Language Goals
-Blockly aims to present a high-level interface in blocks, allowing the 95% of end users to concentrate on what a program does, rather than how.
+Blockly aims to present a high-level interface to the d3 library in blocks, allowing the 99% of end users to concentrate on what a program does so they can learn how.

-For this to work with d3, the implemented blocks must make it very easy to see what a particular d3 call is doing.

 ## MVP
 To serve as a proof of concept, blockd3 should support the most common d3